Sunderland93/blazian/README.md

 - Project is for my personal use.
 Sometimes I have stupid ways of doing things, which leads to overbloating the system.
 - The general purpuse Debian 12 (Bookworm) dwm spin is planned.
 Development is started as soon as bookworm goes stable.
 It will be much less bloated than this project: only general hand-crafted dwm desktop environment.
 Only debian repos will be used.
 Some QOL improvements will be included.

+## Current state
+- Live-build buildable?
+No.
+- Live system bootable?
+No.
+- System installable?
+No.
+- System usable?
+No.
+- System configured?
+No.
+- Features tested?
+No.
+- System themed?
+No.

 ## Features
 - Includes additional repositories and software: anydesk, ksxtudio for audio production, nala-legacy, task-ssh-server.
 - Bunch of software pre-installed, check ''' config/package-lists/pkgs.list.chroot '''